spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/add-backup-location-dynamic.md

 ### Prerequisites

-- If you are using a self-hosted Palette or Vertex instance, you have configured an AWS account at the instance-level to allow tenants to add AWS accounts using STS.
+- If you are using a self-hosted Palette or Vertex instance, you must configure an AWS account at the instance-level to allow tenants to add AWS accounts using STS.
 For more information, refer to [Enable Adding AWS Accounts Using STS - Palette](../../../enterprise-version/system-management/configure-aws-sts-account.md) or [Enable Adding AWS Accounts Using STS - VerteX](../../../vertex/system-management/configure-aws-sts-account.md)